Sam5440/Genshin_Impact_Teleport/README.md

 **method 2:**

 > Open the folder directly to view it.
 It's categorised for easier searching
-# Notice!!!
-Read it to Avoid risks!!!!!

-**【The below things are only for suggestion,cannot 100% prevent you from ban,use at your own risk】**

-Some of things are needed to be set exactly and carefully:pick range or destory range.

-If you can't pick up all things,maybe you need to set a larger range.

-But setting a too high number could be dangerous for you.

-Recommended safe range is about 20 m,and safe delay is about 300 ms.（NO PROMISES. go to test the settings youself）

-Over that maybe permit a ban to your account.

 # ManualCollectPoint

 ## Special Items